Have you had ever had trouble deciding whether to use ‘I’, ‘me’ or ‘myself’ in a sentence?

 The cat saw me.
 Verb = saw.
 Saw whom?
 Saw me.

 He found me.
 Verb = found.
 Found whom?
 Found me.

 The man gave the book to me.
 Verb = gave.
 Gave what?
 The book (direct object).
 Gave the book to whom?
 To me (indirect object).

 Easy so far.

 But this is the example that causes the most trouble:

-You’ve probably heard people say ‘… passed it to Peter and I’.
+You’ve probably heard people say ‘They invited my partner and I‘.
 That’s just wrong.

 Beside, as you now know, ‘I’ is always the subject of a sentence – never the object of a verb.